-[1.] (a) Personal knowledge;

-[2.
-The successful completion by the person of a dynamic knowledge based authentication assessment that is combined with at least one]

-(b) Each of the following:

-(a) The use of software that relies on high resolution imaging and record elassification by which to perform a forensic analysis of an unexpired

-(1) Remote presentation by the person of a government-issued identification credential fof the person that contains a photograph fr
+4. An electronic notary public shall keep a recording made pursuant to this

-(b) Visual inspection by the electronic notary public of a high resolution image of an unexpired government issued credential of the person that contains a photograph and comparison, to the satisfaction of the electronic notary public, of the information thereon to the person appearing before the electronic notary public and to the identity! and the signature of the person [as established through the];

-(2) Credential analysis of the government-issued identification credential and the data thereon;

-(3) A dynamic knowledge-based authentication assessment; [or
+- (a) Personal knowledge; - (b) Each of the following: (1) Remote presentation by the person of a government-issued identification credential that contains a photograph and the signature of the - (2) Credential analysis of the government-issued identification credential and the data thereon; and - (3) A dynamic knowledge-based authentication assessment; fand - (4) (c) Any other method that complies with any rules or regulations adopted by the Secretary of State; or

---- (e)} ; and

-(4) Any other method that complies with any rules or regulations adopted by the Secretary of State; or

-[3.] (c) A valid certificate that complies with any rules or regulations adopted by the Secretary of State.

-2. As used in this [subsection, "certificate"] section:

-(a) "Certificate" has the meaning ascribed to it in NRS 720.030.

-(b) "Credential analysis" means a process or service that complies with any rules or regulations adopted by the Secretary of State through which a third party affirms the validity of a government-issued identification credential or any data thereon through the review of data sources.

-(c) "Remote presentation" means the transmission of a quality image of a government-issued identification credential to an electronic notary public through communication technology for the purpose of enabling the electronic notary public to identify the person appearing before the electronic notary public and to perform a credential analysis.
+[(e)] (d) A valid certificate that complies with any rules or regulations - adopted by the Secretary of State. - 2.
+As used in this section: - (a) "Certificate" has the meaning ascribed to it in NRS 720.030. - (b) "Credential analysis" means a process or service that complies with any rules or regulations adopted by the Secretary of State through which a third party affirms the validity of a government-issued identification credential or any data thereon through the review of data sources. - (c) "Remote presentation" means the transmission of a quality image of a government-issued identification credential to an electronic notary public through communication technology for the purpose of enabling the electronic notary public to identify the person appearing before the electronic notary public and to perform a credential analysis. - Sec.

-Sec.
 38.3.
-1. If an electronic document relating to real property located in this State contains an electronic acknowledgment, notwithstanding any omission or error in the certificate of acknowledgment or failure of the document to show an acknowledgment in compliance with applicable law, upon the document being recorded with the county recorder of the county in which the real property is located or filed with the Secretary of State:
+1. If an electronic document relating to real property located in this State contains an electronic acknowledgment, notwithstanding any omission or error in the certificate of acknowledgment or failure of the document to show an acknowledgment in compliance with applicable law, upon the document being recorded with the county recorder of the county in which the real property is located or filed with the Secretary of State: - (a) The electronic document shall be deemed to be lawfully recorded or filed; - (b) All persons, including, without limitation, any creditor, encumbrancer, mortgagee, subsequent purchaser for valuable consideration or any other subsequent transferee thereof or of any interest therein, are deemed to have notice of its contents. - For the purposes of this section, a document is deemed to comply with all applicable requirements upon the acceptance for recording by the county recorder of the county in which the real property is located or the filing of the document with the Secretary of State, as required by law. - Sec.

-and

-(a) The electronic document shall be deemed to be lawfully recorded or filed;

-(b) All persons, including, without limitation, any creditor, encumbrancer, mortgagee, subsequent purchaser for valuable consideration or any other subsequent transferee thereof or of any interest therein, are deemed to have notice of its contents.

-2. For the purposes of this section, a document is deemed to comply with all applicable requirements upon the acceptance for recording by the county recorder of the county in which the real property is located or the filing of the document with the Secretary of State, as required by law.

-Sec.
 38.7.
-1. Except as otherwise provided in this section, a notary public who registers with the Secretary of State as an electronic notary public pursuant to NRS 240.192 for the first time must successfully complete any required course of study on electronic notarization required pursuant to NRS 240.195 before filing such registration with the Secretary of State.

-2. A notary public may register with the Secretary of State as an electronic notary public pursuant to NRS 240.192 and thereafter perform the functions of an electronic notary public pursuant to this chapter without completing any course of study on electronic notarization required pursuant to NRS 240.195 if, at the time of registration, the course of study is not yet offered by the Secretary of State or a vendor approved by the Secretary of State.
+1. Except as otherwise provided in this section, a notary public who registers with the Secretary of State as an electronic notary public pursuant to NRS 240.192 for the first time must successfully complete any required course of study on electronic notarization required pursuant to NRS 240.195 before filing such registration with the Secretary of State. - 2.
+A notary public may register with the Secretary of State as an electronic notary public pursuant to NRS 240.192 and thereafter perform the functions of an electronic notary public pursuant to this chapter without completing any course of study on electronic notarization required pursuant to NRS 240.195 if, at the time of registration, the course of study is not yet offered by the Secretary of State or a vendor approved by the Secretary of State.